In Washington D.C., USA

 Executive Decision Making

-Prof. Ernest Forman: D.Sc., The George Washington University, 1975 and MS John Hopkins University.
-Area of Expertise: Decision Making; Resource Allocation; Forecasting; IT Current Research: Executive Decision Making & Project Portfolio Management.
+Prof. Ernest Forman: D.Sc., The George Washington University, 1975 and MS, John Hopkins University.
+Area of Expertise: Decision Making; Resource Allocation and Forecasting Current Research: Executive Decision Making & Project Portfolio Management.

 Systems Thinking in Project Management